signalwire/signalwire-js/.changeset/blue-paws-mate.md

 '@sw-internal/playground-js': patch
 ---

-Update playground-js to allow resize of the rootElement
+Update playground-js to allow resize of the rootElement.